Prajwal-k-tech/Sol-hack-for-earth/DEMO_SCRIPT.md

-# Sol-AI Planner - Hackathon Demo Script
+# sol - Hackathon Demo Script

 ## 🎯 Demo Overview (5-7 minutes)

 **Opening Hook**: "What if I told you we could reduce solar farm maintenance costs by 47% while increasing efficiency to 87%?
-Welcome to Sol-AI Planner - the first prescriptive solar O&M platform."
+Welcome to sol - the first prescriptive solar O&M platform."

 ---